 The link between periodontal disease and erectile dysfunction may seem hard to believe, but it has been scientifically proven.
 One study overwhelmingly proved that periodontitis is responsible for some erection problems.
 This said, the identification and treatment of periodontitis in men can improve their overall health.

 In fact, a study with patients between 30 and 40 years old showed that 53% of patients suffering from erectile dysfunction also had periodontitis.
 As a conclusion, it is important to consider periodontal disease as a possible cause of erectile dysfunction.

 Recent studies have associated the periodontal diseases to respiratory diseases.
 Periodontal diseases can worsen conditions and usually start with bacterial infections.
 The bacteria present in plaque colonizes the gingival tissues, causing inflammatory responses.
 The body will then destroy both the gingival and bone tissues.
 A Family dentist in Arlington TX can prevent this from occurring.

 Another study showed a connection between dementia and poor oral health.
 However, it is likely that people with better oral health will have better health habits.
 Researchers studied over 6,000 cases and found that people who did not brush their teeth daily were 23% to 63% more likely to have dementia than people who brushed three times per day.

 In addition, another study found that the brains of patients with Alzheimer’s had several bacteria associated with gum disease than healthy people.
 In other words, scheduling routine visits and practicing great oral hygiene can save your life.
-For more information, contact Carrier Dentistry today.
+For more information, contact website today.